Keyboard shortcuts

 • Consider separating config-loaded values from effective runtime params so merge behavior is more explicit than the current shared Params type.

-• Review crate/module visibility and reduce the public surface where items do not need to be exported.
+• Review src/lib.rs and crate/module visibility.
+Keep the current out-of-source unit test layout, but reduce the accidental public library API for this app crate where modules/items do not need to be exported.

 • Continue shifting tests toward behavior-focused checks at module seams (app, settings, render) instead of broad smoke-style coverage.